The Connection Between Testosterone and Acne

 How Do I Know If My Testosterone Levels Are Too High?

 One of the most immediate indicators of high testosterone levels is acne breakouts.
 Other skin conditions could indicate an excess of testosterone.
 Depression has also been linked to high levels of testosterone.
 If you’ve been dealing with severe mood swings, or notice extra aggression, your body may have a hormonal imbalance.
+Dermatologist Alok Vij, MD with the Cleveland Clinic explains that acne is primarily a hormone-driven process.
 The only surefire way to know if your testosterone levels are too high is to have your hormone levels checked.
 This is typically accomplished with a blood sample.

 What’s the Connection Between Acne and Testosterone?